 2. Fostering panels (Establishment and Functions) (Wales) Regulations 2018

 These Regulations [footnote 1] specify the process for approving a person as a local authority foster parent.
 They include a requirement that a fostering services provider should, as part of the assessment process for prospective foster carers, ‘obtain details of health (supported by a medical report)’.

 During the pandemic we are aware that the NHS has significantly reduced ability to provide these health assessments for prospective foster parents as priorities have been refocussed towards dealing with the emergency situation.

 We realised the impact that this would have on progressing placements for vulnerable children both during and after the crisis and that there needed to be some flexibility introduced to enable the assessment of prospective foster parents to continue during this period.

-On the 11th May 2020 administrative flexibility was introduced which allowed two separate processes to be adopted in Wales for the medical assessments of prospective foster carers:
+On 11 May 2020 administrative flexibility was introduced which allowed two separate processes to be adopted in Wales for the medical assessments of prospective foster carers: